 In operating its business and providing services and solutions to clients, Embark collects, uses, stores, transmits, and otherwise processes employee, partner, and client data, including personal data, in and across multiple jurisdictions.
 Embark uses the electronic systems of its Embark Driver and Embark Guardian Systems to log information about each equipped semi-truck's use in order to aid Embark in vehicle diagnostics, repair, and maintenance, as well as to help it collect data regarding use patterns and preference in order to help it customize and optimize the driving and riding experiences.
-When Embark-equipped semi-trucks are in operation, the camera, LiDAR, and other sensing components of Embark's semi-trucks will collect street view, mapping data, landscape images, and other sensor information, which may include personal information such as license plate numbers of other vehicles, GPS data, geolocation data, in order to train the data analytics and artificial intelligence technology equipped in its semi-trucks for the purpose of identifying different objects, and predicting potential issues that may arise during the operation of Embark's semi-trucks.
+When Embark-equipped semi-trucks are in operation, the camera, LiDAR, and other sensing components of Embark's semi-trucks will collect street view, mapping data, landscape images, and other vehicles, GPS data, geolocation data, in order to train the data analytics and artificial intelligence technology equipped in its semi-trucks for the purpose of identifying different objects, and predicting potential issues that may arise during the operation of Embark's semi-trucks.
 To the extent that Embark inadvertently collects additional personal data, it may become subject to additional regulatory requirements.